Enele Sopoaga: Leader of the Opposition

-Prime Minister
+Prime minister

 Sopoaga became prime minister in a caretaker capacity following the dismissal of incumbent Willy Telavi by Governor-General Iakoba Italeli on 1 August 2013.
 In a secret ballot held during an extra session of parliament three days later, Sopoaga was elect as Prime Minister of Tuvalu by 8 votes to 4.
 He was sworn in by Italeli on 5 August 2013, and created his ministry the same day.
 A day after being sworn into office, Sopoaga said he was 'confident' of retaining office in the next general election, and he would ensure the country had a strong voice in the fight against climate change.
 He promoted a number of high-profile Tuvaluan politicians back to cabinet, including Vete Sakaio who was appointed the Deputy Prime Minister and Minister for Public Utilities; and Maatia Toafa, who was appointed Finance and Economic Development' Maatia Toafa was previously the prime minister of Tuvalu from 2004 to 2006 and again in 2010.

 Following the 2015 general election, Enele Sopoaga was sworn in as prime minister on 10 April.
 Enele Sopoaga said his administration will focus on working to make Tuvalu less vulnerable to climate change and global economic forces.

 Enele Sopoaga as Minister for Public Utilities and Infrastructures launched Tuvalu Atoll Science Technology Training Institute (TASTTI) on 20 December 2017.

+2019 & 2024 general elections

 He was re-elected as a member of parliament in the 2019 general election.

-Following the general election, on 19 September 2019, the members of parliament elected Kausea Natano from Funafuti as prime minister with a 10-6 majority.
+Following the general election, on 19 September 2019, the members of parliament elected Kausea Natano from Funafuti as prime minister with a 10–6 majority.

+He was re-elected as a member of parliament in the 2024 Tuvaluan general election.

+Constitutional reform

+In 2016 a review of the Constitution of Tuvalu commenced.
+The Tuvalu Constitutional Review Project was implemented by the United Nations Development Programme (UNDP) and the Government of Tuvalu, when Sopoaga was prime minister.
+The project reviewed executive/parliamentary relations and Tuvalu's commitments under international law.
+The project considered the country's socio-economic and political context, such as the sensitivities over political and religious diversity among Tuvalu's Christian and religious minorities.

+In July 2020, Enele Sopoaga was appointed to the Constitutional Review Parliamentary Select Committee.
+The Final Report of the Constitutional Review Parliamentary Select Committee was published on 12 December 2022.
+The work of the committee resulted in the Constitution of Tuvalu Act 2023, which amended the Constitution of Tuvalu.